Shrikanth Narayanan: Career

 Shri Narayanan was born in New Delhi, India (1967), and grew up in Madras (Chennai).
-He received his bachelor's degree in Electrical Engineering from the College of Engineering-Guindy in 1988 and was recognized with its 2019 Distinguished Alumnus Award.
+He received his bachelor's degree in electrical engineering from the College of Engineering-Guindy in 1988 and was recognized with its 2019 Distinguished Alumnus Award.
 He graduated from the University of California, Los Angeles with obtained an M.S. in 1990, Engineer in 1992, and Ph.D. in 1995.
 He was the recipient of 2011 Engineering Alumni Professional Achievement Award from UCLA.
 His early career was at AT&T Bell Laboratories, Murray Hill, and AT&T Research.

-He is a University Professor at USC, holder of the inaugural Niki and C. L. Max Nikias Chair in Engineering, Vice President for Presidential Initiatives and was the inaugural holder of the Andrew J. Viterbi Professorship in Engineering (2007–2016) at the University of Southern California (USC), where he holds appointments in Departments of Electrical & Computer Engineering, Computer Science, Linguistics, Psychology, Neuroscience, Pediatrics and Otolaryngology-Head & Neck Surgery.
+He is a university professor at USC, holder of the inaugural Niki and C. L. Max Nikias Chair in Engineering, Vice President for Presidential Initiatives and was the inaugural holder of the Andrew J. Viterbi Professorship in Engineering (2007–2016) at the University of Southern California (USC), where he holds appointments in Departments of Electrical & Computer Engineering, Computer Science, Linguistics, Psychology, Neuroscience, Pediatrics and Otolaryngology-Head & Neck Surgery.
 He is the founder and director of the USC Signal Analysis and Interpretation Laboratory (SAIL), and the Ming Hsieh Institute, a research director for the USC Information Sciences Institute, and is a member of the Signal and Image Processing Institute.
 In 2013, he co-founded the company Behavioral Informatix, LLC., which ultimately led to the founding of Behavioral Signal Technologies, Inc. He also co-founded Lyssn, Inc. in 2017.

 Notable professional honors and positions

-Shri Narayanan is a fellow of the National Academy of Inventors, International Speech Communication Association (ISCA), the Acoustical Society of America (ASA) in 2005, the Institute of Electrical and Electronics Engineers (IEEE), the American Association for the Advancement of Science (AAAS), the Association for Psychological Science (APS), the American Institute for Medical and Biological Engineering (AIMBE), Association for the Advancement of Affective Computing (AAAC) and the Association for Computing Machinery (ACM).
+Shri Narayanan is a member of National Academy of Engineering and fellow of the National Academy of Inventors, International Speech Communication Association (ISCA), the Acoustical Society of America (ASA) in 2005, the Institute of Electrical and Electronics Engineers (IEEE), the American Association for the Advancement of Science (AAAS), the Association for Psychological Science (APS), the American Institute for Medical and Biological Engineering (AIMBE), Association for the Advancement of Affective Computing (AAAC) and the Association for Computing Machinery (ACM).
 He was elected a Distinguished Lecturer by the IEEE Signal Processing Society and the International Speech Communication Association, and served as the American Speech-Language-Hearing Association (ASHA)’s Willard Zemlin Lecturer in 2017.

 He was awarded the Guggenheim fellowship and elected to the European Academy of Sciences and Arts in 2022.

 He also currently serves as an Editor for the Computer, Speech and Language Journal (2008–present), having served as editor-in-chief of the IEEE Journal on Selected Topics in Signal Processing (2016–present) (2016–2018), and as an Associate Editor for numerous journals.